CraneSoftwrights/revenge/en/README.md

 The first dealer is determined by some agreed-upon method, one of which is just revealing one card for each player and the high card wins (aces are lowest and jokers are highest).
 Subsequent dealers take turns clockwise from the first dealer once the dealer has made it through the deck of cards.

-The first deal is five cards per player.
-Subsequent deals are four cards per player.
-When playing four players, all cards end up being played in three rounds unless one or both of the last two cards are jokers.
-When playing three players, as many as three cards can end up being unused.
-When playing two players, as many as four cards can end up being unused.
+When playing four players, the first deal is five cards per player and subsequent deals are four cards per player.
+All cards end up being played in three rounds unless one or both of the last two cards are jokers.

+When playing three players, again the first deal is five cards per player and subsequent deals are four cards per player.
+All but one of the cards end up being played in four rounds unless one or two of the last three cards are jokers.

+When playing two players, the deal changes slightly with the first two deals being five cards per player and the subsequent deals being four cards per player.
+All cards end up being played in six rounds unless one or both of the last two cards are jokers.

 When a card is played, it is shown first to all opponents and then discarded face down in the centre discard pile.
 The player proceeds then to act on the card being played.
 Should it be proven that the card in fact cannot be played, it is retrieved from the discard and put back into the player's hand.
 Discarded cards that are successfully played are not reused until the next dealer shuffles.